Kasi mein hum pragat bhae hain,

 He further writes:

-“That element was devotion, which the Yogis, Sahajyani Siddhas, ritualists, ‘Pandits’ ‘Mullas’ and ‘Qazis’ did not possess.
+“That element was devotion, which the Yogis, Sahajyani Siddhas, ritualists, ‘Pandits’ ‘Mullahs’ and ‘Qazis’ did not possess.
 It was this marvelous gem which Kabir was so grateful to have received.
 And devotion to whom?
 Ram!
 Ram-Nam was the ultimate gift of Ramanand to Kabir.
-‘Ram’ and ‘devotion to him’ are Ramanand’s two gifts to Kabir which distinguished him from the Yogis, Siddhas, Pundits and Mullas.”
+‘Ram’ and ‘devotion to him’ are Ramanand’s two gifts to Kabir which distinguished him from the Yogis, Siddhas, Pandits and Mullahs.”

 When Hazari Prasad Dwivedi failed to prove his point through his ideology, he came up with an imaginary “devotion to Ram” as a means to forcefully associate Kabir with Ramanand.
 In the process, he had to fabricate this dramatic story, too: